Haiti at the 2012 Summer Olympics

 Haiti competed at the 2012 Summer Olympics in London, from 27 July to 12 August 2012.
-This was the nation's fifteenth appearance at the Olympics, since its national debut at the 1900 Summer Olympics in Paris.
-Comité Olympique Haïtien selected a team of five athletes, 3 men and 2 women, to compete only in athletics and judo.
+This was the nation's 15th appearance at the Olympics, since its national debut at the 1900 Summer Olympics in Paris, France.
+The Haitian Olympic Committee selected a team of five athletes, three men and two women, to compete only in athletics and judo.

+Despite London hosted the Olympics for the third time, this was the first time the Haitian Olympic team has competed in London.

 Four Haitian athletes, however, were born in the United States.
-With hundreds of thousands of people rendered homeless by a devastating earthquake in 2010, Haiti struggled to produce world-class athletes, but those with the nation's links were still eager to represent their ancestors' homeland in numerous sporting events, including the Olympic games.
+With hundreds of thousands of people rendered homeless by a devastating earthquake in 2010, Haiti struggled to produce world-class athletes, but those with the nation's links were still eager to represent their ancestors' homeland in numerous sporting events, including the Olympic Games.
 21-year-old judoka Linouse Desravine, however, was Haiti's lone homegrown athlete, who later became the nation's flag bearer at the opening ceremony.

-Before London, Haitian athletes had won one silver medal by Silvio Cator in 1928, and one bronze medal by five rifle shooters in 1924.
-Haiti, however, did not win its first Olympic medal for more than 80 years.
-Triple jumper Samyr Laine advanced successfully into the final rounds of his event, but missed out of the nation's first medal in London after finishing farther from the standings.
+Triple jumper Samyr Lainé advanced successfully into the final rounds of his event, but missed out on a medal in London.

+Background

+Haiti was first represented at the 1900 Summer Olympics in Paris, France.
+They made sporadic appearances over the next 70 years but began competing regularly following the 1972 Summer Olympics in Munich, West Germany – only missing the 1980 Summer Olympics in Moscow, Russian Soviet Federative Socialist Republic, Soviet Union.
+The 2012 Summer Olympics in London, England, United Kingdom marked Haiti's 15th appearance at the Summer Olympics.

+Competitors

+In total, five athletes represented Haiti at the 2012 Summer Olympics in London, England, United Kingdom across two different sports.

 Athletics

-The following athletes qualified to compete in the athletics.
+In total, four Haitian athletes participated in the athletics events – Moise Joseph in the men's 800 m, Jeffrey Julmis in the men's 110 m hurdles, Samyr Lainé in the men's triple jump and Marlena Wesh in the women's 200 m and the women's 400 m.